-Maia has a very unique feature that you've probably never seen on any other instrument (as I write this manual in April 2021): you can create discrete glissando using the pitch bend.
+Maia has a very unique feature: you can create discrete glissando using the pitch bend.

-It's a new performance mode, you can use it for a melodic run, as a guitar strummer or even as a harmonizer for chords.
+This is a new performance mode, you can use it for a melodic run, as a guitar strummer or even as a harmonizer for chords.